Aditya-Viswanadha/Page-Rank/README.md

 # Steps for execution:

-1)Right click on the project.
+1. Right click on the project.
-2)Click on the Run As configuration.
+2. Click on the Run As configuration.
-3)Set the arguments for the project for input and output.
+3. Set the arguments for the project for input and output.
-4)Select the main class for the project as class1 class.
+4. Select the main class for the project as class1 class.
-5)Run the project.
+5. Run the project.
-6)Go to the output location to find th output folder with the output file.
+6. Go to the output location to find th output folder with the output file.
-7)Repeat the same steps with the next input file.
+7. Repeat the same steps with the next input file.